 - Mississippi in Africa: The Saga of the Slaves of Prospect Hill Plantation and Their Legacy in Liberia Today (2004)

 - Ten Point: Deer Camp in the Mississippi Delta (1997)

-Huffman’s newest book, Here I Am: The Story of Tim Hetherington, War Photographer, published in 2013, is the story of war photographer Tim Hetherington, who photographed conflicts from Liberia to Sierra Leone, Darfur, Nigeria, Afghanistan and Libya.
-Hetherington was killed in Libya photographing Libya’s revollution in 2011.
+Here I Am: The Story of Tim Hetherington, War Photographer, published in 2013, tells the story of Tim Hetherington, who worked in many conflict zones on the African continent and south-central Asia.
+Hetherington was killed in Libya photographing Libya’s revolution in 2011.